MetaMask/metamask-docs/services/reference/unichain/quickstart.md

 This quickstart guide will help you set up and make calls on the Unichain network using the Infura endpoints.

 <Banner>
 Don't have an Infura account?
-Sign up for our free plan and start using the Unichain network!
+Sign up for a free plan and start using the Unichain network!
 </Banner>

 ## Prerequisites